The Verdaccio Technique is an underpainting technique that originated with the early Renaissance Italian muralists.

 This formula is applied by mixing black, white, and yellow ocher.
 Cuong Nguyen explains his method for creating realistic portrait and figure paintings.

-Nguyen is on the faculty of the 2021 Pastel Live virtual art conference.
+Nguyen was on the faculty of the 2021 Pastel Live annual virtual art conference.
 This action-packed 3-day event includes everything you need to succeed — from expert art instruction to career-level strategies and advice. [learn more about Pastel Live here]

 On Color Theory and Painting Realistic Portraits